vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 ![png](../images/health_post/support_post_health_25_0.png)

-That's better, the box plot is great here as if the box plot is short then that implies that our data is not very spread out (Wednesday).
+That's more desirable, the box plot is great here as if the box plot is short then that implies that our data is not very spread out (Wednesday).
 Should the median value be closer to the bottom, then we know the distribution is mostly towards lower values and the whiskers really give us a much better idea of the variance and standard deviations.